|

 -

-Determine the final order for your tunes, then rehearse them in that
+Determine the final order for your tunes, then rehearse them in

-capo, grouping same-key songs together makes it easier to keep in tune.
+guitarist using a capo, grouping same-key songs together makes it

 -

-If you’ll be using music charts or lyric sheets, bring extra copies to
+If you’ll be using music charts or lyric sheets, bring extra

-the studio for the recording engineer.
-Someone else may hear an error that
+copies to the studio for the recording engineer.
+Someone else may

-you miss.
-It’s faster and more economical to record another take
+hear an error that you miss.
+It’s faster and more economical to

 -

-On the day before your session, check your instrument(s) for the
+On the day before your session, check your instrument(s) for

-condition of guitar strings
+the condition of guitar

-keyboards, extension cords, etc.
+extension cords, etc.

 -

 On the night before your session – sleep!
-Although there is a certain
+Although there is a

-performance will suffer as a result of fatigue.
+your performance will suffer as a result of fatigue.

 -